Passionate Perspective — The Key to Inspiration

 Frame your world with your intentions.
 Perceiving your experiences with a purpose initiates a plethora of possibility.

-If your goals frame your experiences, everything becomes an opportunity.
+If your goals frame your experiences, anything becomes an opportunity.
 You can make a productive situation out of anything.
-This frame of mind keeps you in a constant sense of preparedness.
+This frame of mind keeps you in a constant state of preparedness.

 Read and Write